berkeley-gif/COEQWAL-pydsstools/README.md

 3. **Clone the Repository**: And `cd` into the directory.

 4. **Edit `docker-compose.yml` if you want to change the data directory**: The `docker-compose.yml` is set up with relative directories.
-You can place your CalSim3 `DSS` output files in the `data/scenario` directory.
-For your first run, I recommend using this directory structure as a trial.
+See the directory documenation below.
+For at least your first run, I recommend using this directory structure as a trial.

 5. **Build the Docker Image**:
    ```bash